kwiatks/climate-change-setup-oxford/README.md

 Documentation :
 -  Online PAIRS GUI Tutorial https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html
 - Swagger https://pairs.res.ibm.com/manual/api-doc/.
-NOTE : you will not be able to use the 'Try it' option in the Swagger website - contact one of the IBMers if you need to run the Swagger functionality - Watson Studio, Watson Knowledge Catalog, and Watson Machine Learning apps on IBM Cloud - https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=analytics
+NOTE : you will not be able to use the 'Try it' option in the Swagger website - contact one of the IBMers if you need to run the Swagger functionality
 - Detailed steps are described in ??? below

 ### TWC